rhit-csse490-netsec/netsec-public/labs/lab0.md

 # Step 6: Create your DETER account and add your keys to it

-At this point, you should received an email from the DETER testbed the gives your username and a link to set your password.
+At this point, you should have received an email from the DETER testbed that gives you your username and a link to set your password.
 Make sure to fill out all the information on the DETER sign up page since we will need that information in case we need to perform some troubleshooting for your account.

-Next, let's open up the directory where your public key (`id_rsa.pub`).
+Next, let's open up the directory where your public key (`id_rsa.pub`) is.
 Using your Linux terminal (on WSL2), issue the following command
 ```shell
 cd ~/.ssh/